brandur/sorg/content/drafts/postgres-atomicity.md

 ### Signaling completion through shared memory (#shared-memory)

-With the transaction recorded to WAL, it's safe to signal its completion to the rest of the system, which is the second call in `CommitTransaction` above (calls into [procarray.c][endtransaction]):
+With the transaction recorded to WAL, it's safe to signal its completion to the rest of the system.
+This happens in the second call in `CommitTransaction` above ([into procarray.c][endtransaction]):

 ``` c
 void